cseanburns/electronic_resource_mgmt/src/04-erm-ils.md

   system" that provides options to manage licensing agreements and to automate parts of the process.
-* [Organizations][organizations_module]: this module acts as a type of advanced directory to manage the various organizations that impact or are involved in the management of electronic resources, including "publishers, vendors, consortia, and more."
+* [Organizations][organizations_module]: this module acts as a type of advanced directory to manage the organizations that impact or are involved in the management of electronic resources, including "publishers, vendors, consortia, and more."
 * [Usage Statistics][usage_statistics]: a module providing librarians with